Narrowing down the Hubble tension to the first two rungs of distance ladders: The consistency

 In the nearby Universe, the peculiar velocities (PVs) are expected to greatly impact the observed redshifts of the local SNe.
 To mitigate the systematic PV effects, the PantheonPlus collaboration has made use of the ``group'' correction (replacing the single SN host redshift with a mean redshift of associated galaxies) to remove the small-scale noises from virial motions of galaxies within groups and clusters.
 If the $a_B$ tension is raised from insufficient redshift corrections, we need extra correction processes to provide as accurate redshifts as possible so that we can combine the Cepheid distance modulus and their corrected host redshift to measure $H_0$ independent of SNe systematics, providing an independent perspective for the Hubble tension as similarly done in Ref.~\cite{Kenworthy:2022jdh}.

 However, it is complicated and also time-consuming to correct for the redshifts~\cite{Kenworthy:2022jdh} with the PV maps from either 2M++ or 2MASS Redshift Survey (2MRS).
 Since the SN intercept in the magnitude-redshift relation maintains robustness over a wide $z$ range and only deviates at $z<0.01$ due to the $z$ systematics caused by the PV effect, we propose an ingenious and easy correction process to obtain the corrected redshift of local SNe based on the $a_B$ consistency.
-The detailed process includes three steps: (1) For each local SN, we evenly take 1000 values from $z_i\in [z_\mathrm{HD}-3\sigma_{z_\mathrm{HD}}, z_\mathrm{HD}+3\sigma_{z_\mathrm{HD}}]$ (if some values are negative, just simply abandon the corresponding SNe); (2) Then we calculate the $a_B$ parameter from
+The detailed process includes three steps: \begin{itemize} \item For each local SN, we evenly take 1000 values from $z_i\in [z_\mathrm{HD}-3\sigma_{z_\mathrm{HD}}, z_\mathrm{HD}+3\sigma_{z_\mathrm{HD}}]$ (if some values are negative, just simply set them to be 0) so that the unbiased $z_{\mathrm{HD}}$ should be in this range. \item Based on the discrete redshift values, we calculate the $a_B$ parameters from